lourensdev/bemm/README.md

 # Main BEM Differences
 Traditional BEM | BEMM
 --------------- | ----
 Block, Element and Modifiers live at the root level and should be reusable anywhere, by used long class names and chaining them for specificity.
-I.e "block block__element block__element--modifier" | Only block elements and global modifiers live at root level and are the only class names needed to be unique.
+I.e ".block block__element .block__element--modifier" | Only block elements and global modifiers live at root level and are the only class names needed to be unique.
 This allows for shorter class names and relies on nesting for specificity.
-I.e "b-block > e-element m-modifier"
+I.e ".b-block > .e-element .m-modifier"

 # Code Example